george-mcintyre/aida-pva/docs/1_08_Users_Guide_SLC_Utility_Channel_Provider.md

 - A **set** operation deactivates or reactivates a specified trigger device on a beam code
 - A  **set** operation sets the devices referenced in a specified multiknob file by knob rotation using a specified delta value.
 - A **set** operation sets the value of a specified variable for a specified BGRP.
-- A **set** operation sets the SCP transverse feedback to OFF, COMPUTE, or FEEDBACK.
+- A **set** operation sets the SCP transverse feedback to OFF, SAMPLE, COMPUTE, ON, ACTUATE, DITHER, or FEEDBACK.

 ## Instances and Attributes